Mali's junta gains musical ally, as critics raise alarm – DW – 11/20/2024

 Keita's polarizing rhetoric

 Keita's comments, however, go beyond a critique of governance.
-In a conversation with DW, he suggested that jihadist insurgents in Mali are "paid to pose as jihadists" and dismissed the West African bloc ECOWAS as a "manipulation tool of the West."
+In a conversation with DW, he suggested that jihadi insurgents in Mali are "paid to pose as jihadis" and dismissed the West African bloc ECOWAS as a "manipulation tool of the West."

 "We love all the ECOWAS member nations; we just don't like the bloc's policies.
 They are not working for our interests," Keita told DW.
 Instead, he applauded Alliance of Sahel States forces for their efforts in combating terrorism.